 Then we're also going to look at when we're evaluating whether to do a jury trial in a federal case, how strong the evidence is against you.
 In other words, who's going to testify against you?
 What's the government going to say?
 What's their argument going to be?

-I challenge prosecutors all the time because I want to hear what they're going to say when I say to them, I think your case is weak.
+I challenge prosecutors all the time because I want to hear what they're going to say when I say to them, I think your case could be stronger.
 How are you going to prove this thing against my guy?
 You've got problems in this, this and this area.

 I'm going to take that information back to my client and say, this is what they're saying.
 This is how they're going to attack you.

 Here's the evidence they have to do it.
-Here's how we're going to respond with our evidence and then my client and I really have to evaluate.
+Here's how we're going to respond with our evidence.
+Then, my client and I really have to evaluate every aspect of the case.
+We leave no stone unturned in our comprehensive evaluation, ensuring that we have considered every possible angle and piece of evidence.

 Reviewing Credibility of Witnesses

-If they've got evidence that hurts us, is it going to enough to convict you?
+If they've got evidence that hurts us, is it going to be enough to convict you?
 If they've got evidence that hurts us, can we refute the evidence?
-Can we attack it.
+Can we attack it?
 Can we attack the credibility of a witness that the government's trying to use against you?

-These are the types of things you have to evaluate whether or not you're gong to take a case to trial and win, because to me, I don't want to go to trial if we're not going to win, because I'm not going to suffer the consequences.
+These are the types of things you have to evaluate whether or not you're going to take a case to trial and win.
+I don't want to go to trial if we're not going to win because I'm not going to suffer the consequences.

 My client is.
-So, I'm looking at this thing from the perspective of either we can win it or we're not going to trial unless you can win the case and beat the government and a lot of times we can do that, but we need to have the evidence and we need to play it the right way.
+So, I'm looking at this thing from the perspective of either we can win it, or we're going to trial if you can win the case and beat the government.
+A lot of times, we can do that, but we need to have the evidence and we need to play it the right way.
+Our commitment is in your best interest, and we will do everything we can to secure a favorable outcome for you.

-We need to have the right strategy and we need to do everything we possibly can to get you that result so you don't face the other end of it, which is the federal judge sentencing you after you didn't work the case out with the government.
+We need the right strategy and will do everything we can to get you that result so you don't face the other end of it: a federal judge sentencing you after you didn't work the case out with the government.

 Related Articles: